renovatebot/renovate/lib/modules/manager/flux/readme.md

 Namespaces will not be inferred from the context (e.g. from the parent `Kustomization`).

-As for `HelmRelease` resources that sourced from `GitRepository`, those will be updated by updaing the `GitRepository` resource.
+Renovate updates `HelmRelease` resources coming from `GitRepository` by updating the `GitRepository` resource.

 ### GitRepository support